sebastianvanhemelrijck/AutoQuestAccept/README.md

 ## Notes

-Turtle WoW uses the original Vanilla 1.12.1 client.
+This addon intentionally targets the Vanilla 1.12.1 API.
 Classic or retail addons will not work.
-This addon intentionally targets the Vanilla 1.12.1 API.

 ## Support